 When is Palliative Care Given?

-According to the WHO, patients should seek palliative care as early as possible in the course of any disease.
+The World Health Organization recommends that patients should seek palliative care as early as possible in the course of any chronic or life-threatening disease.
 This will help treat the illness during its earlier phase, thus giving the patient a greater chance of survival.

 Individuals diagnosed with severe or life-limiting conditions may be given palliative care on top of specific medical treatments for their disease.
 Additionally, it is given to patients of any age as long as a chronic or life-threatening illness is involved.